krussll/howtoplaysport/_posts/2023-03-08-best-narrow-lawn-bowls.md

 ## Conclusion

+As you can see there are plenty of narrow biased options out there, which is best is up to you.

+I don't like to pick "winners" from my lists, as in my opinion they are all great bowls.
+Which is best will be down to how you play and how you like your bowls to be.

 ## FAQ

 Here are answers to some commonly asked questions about narrow biased bowls.

 ### Which lawn bowl has narrowest bias?

+The henselite Tiger TX has one of the narrowest biases available.
+It is similar to other narrow bowls such as the Taylor Lazer, and the Drakes Pride D-TEC.

 ### Do all lawn bowls have the same bias?

+No, all models of lawn bowls have their own bias.
+Models are designed for specific purposes or surfaces in mind, and a bias will be designed for that.

+Of course, all lawn bowls in a single set will have the same bias.
+That way you know the 4th bowl will have the same bias as the first.